Plamena37/Plamena37/README.md

-### 🌱 At present gaining new knowledge in Redux Toolkit and Typescript
+### 🌱 At present gaining new knowledge in Typescript, Redux Toolkit and Tailwind CSS